 - Where: Across Amsterdam (90–95+ venues citywide)

-- What: The Netherlands’ largest classical-music festival, with jazz and genre-crossovers too, focused on young talent (≤35).
+- What: The Netherlands’ largest classical-music festival, with jazz and genre crossovers too, focused on young talent (35 and under)

-Born in 1998, the Grachtenfestival puts the next generation of stars on extraordinary stages — from hidden gardens and historic churches to quays, rooftops, and floating pontoons — at accessible prices (many shows are free).
-It’s a discovery engine as much as a festival.
+The Grachtenfestival — known in English as the Amsterdam Canal Festival — is a discovery engine as much as a festival.
+Born in 1998 and now in its 29th edition, it puts the next generation of classical and jazz stars on extraordinary stages, from hidden gardens and historic churches to quays, rooftops and floating pontoons, at accessible prices (many shows are free).

 Junior Grachtenfestival (family picks)

-Interactive concerts, workshops, and baby shows run across multiple days (look for Vondelparkpaviljoen, Felix Meritis, and neighborhood green spaces).
-Great entry point for kids and new listeners.
+Interactive concerts, workshops and baby shows run across multiple days (look for the Vondelparkpaviljoen, Felix Meritis and neighborhood green spaces).
+It’s a great entry point for kids and first-time classical listeners alike.
+Make a day of it by pairing a morning show with other free things to do in Amsterdam.

-Expect ~150 concerts across ~90 venues citywide — from Weesp and Noord to Centrum and Zuid — with many neighborhood events free to attend.
+For the first time, the 2026 festival stages concerts inside the Rijksmuseum, joining a roster of show-stopping locations that includes the Royal Palace on Dam Square, the ARTIS Planetarium and Fabrique des Lumieres.
+Expect around 150 concerts across 90–95+ venues citywide — from Weesp and Noord to Centrum and Zuid — with many neighborhood events free to attend.

 Plan your visit